-The CG Animation Contest is the most traditional contest for independently produced CG animation works in Japan, and has been held every year since 1989 under the management of Degas Corporation (Head office: 2-5-11 Nihonbashi-Nishi, Naniwa-ku, Osaka City, Representative: Masaru Kamada).We have produced many talented people, and have produced the animated film "Your Name.The director Makoto Shinkai, the director of the TV animation "Kemono Friends" irodori Tatsuki, and the animation director of the NHK program "Biju Tune" Ryo Inoue have all been selected for the contest.
+The CG Animation Contest is the most traditional contest in Japan for independently produced CG animation works, and has been held annually since 1989 under the management of Doga Corporation (headquartered at 2-5-11 Nihonbashi-Nishi, Naniwa-ku, Osaka City; Masaru Kamata, President).The company has produced a large number of talented individuals, including the theatrical animation "Kimi no na wa.Director Makoto Shinkai, irodori Tatsuki, director of the animated TV series "Kemono Friends," and Ryo Inoue, in charge of animation for NHK's "Bijutsu Tune" program, have all won awards in this contest.

-After the screening of "TIME DRIVER: The Future We Drew", Mr. Yamamoto gave a lecture.Mr.
-Yamamoto created his own animation while he was a student at Kyushu University, and received an honorable mention in a CG animation contest for "memory" in 2009 and an Honorable Mention for "Anemone" in 2011.Recently, he directed the part of "Hoshiiro Girl Drop" of "Poptepic" and "Kimi no Na wa.and "Ninja Batman", he is a young creator and director who will lead the future of the Japanese animation industry.
+After the screening of "TIME DRIVER: The Future We Have Created," Mr. Yamamoto gave a lecture.Yamamoto created independent animations as a student at Kyushu University, and received honorable mentions in the CG animation contest for "memory" in 2009 and "Anemone" in 2011.Recently, he directed the "Hoshi-iro Girl Drop" part of "Poppetepic" and "Kimi no na wa.and "Ninja Batman," he is a young creator and director who will lead the Japanese animation industry in the future.